 Sleep provides essential nourishment for the mind and body, supporting our mental and physical health and enabling a robust immune system.
 I am passionate about helping people to experience good sleep and my approach has been shaped from both a research PhD in this field and clinical experience across NHS services.

 I understand how important it is to sleep well in order to live a healthy and fulfilling life.
 Persistent sleep problems negatively impact mood, thoughts and behaviour, leading to difficulties within the workplace and relationships.
-Often people report feeling lonely, helpless, exhausted, and anxious about the consequences of sleeping poorly.
-The emotional struggle may involve a preoccupation with reinstating sleep, a tendency to escape through daytime sleep and a fear of letting go into sleep at night.
+Often people report feeling, helpless, exhausted, and anxious about the consequences of sleeping poorly.

 I have a collaborative and compassionate therapeutic approach which may incorporate Cognitive-Behavioural Therapy for insomnia (CBT-i), Acceptance and Commitment Therapy, Mindfulness-Based Therapy for Insomnia, Compassion-Focussed Therapy and Interpersonal Therapy.
-I work with individuals where poor sleep is the primary problem, and with individuals who have co-existing mental and physical health struggles.
+I work with individuals where poor sleep is the primary problem, and where there are co-existing mental and physical health struggles.

-Please see the ‘About’ and ‘Services’ sections of my website for more information, including training, workshops and current community work.
+I offer online and in-person appointments, with a base in south-east Wiltshire.
+The clinic is well located for clients travelling from Hampshire, Dorset and beyond.
+Please see ‘About’ and ‘Services’ for more information, including training, workshops and current community work.

 Dr Louise Baker-Martins DClinPsy, CPsychol, PhD